ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 ## Accessing Containers on Local Machine

-> Note: The setup for this method takes considerably longer than using UCR servers.
+> Note: The setup for this method takes considerably longer than using UCR servers, and will take up lots of resources on your computer.
 Also, note that virtualization must be enabled on your machine for this to work (usually enabled by default on most machines).

 In order to access the containers for courses on local machines, you will first need to install Docker.